eelyort/SKY-TAMU_Meditation_Tracker/README.md

   * Using yarn
   * `yarn install`
     * this will install all frontend dependencies based on package.json
+    * you will only need to do this once
   * `yarn add package_name`
     * should be in `rails_react_project` directory